Citi/parfun/README.md

     # merge the output by concatenating the results (reduce)
     combine_with=pf.py_list.concat,
 )
-# compute powers of a list of numbers
 def list_pow(values: List[float], factor: float) -> List[float]:
-    return [v**factor for v in values]
+    """compute powers of a list of numbers""" return [v**factor for v in values]